Sights and Places in Indonesia

 Jayapura

-Those who travel to Irian Jaya will be rewarded with fascinating sights and traditional Papua cultures.
+Those who travel to Papua will be rewarded with fascinating sights, rainforests, birdlife and traditional Papua cultures.

-Capital of the province of Irian Jaya, Jayapura has preserved the house of General McArthur.
+The capital of the province, Jayapura has preserved the house of General McArthur.

 Lake Sentani is nearby.